Every Woman Knows a Secret

 Every Woman Knows a Secret is a 1999 British television drama series written by William Humble based on the 1996 novel of the same name by Rosie Thomas.
 The series aired on ITV from 18 March to 1 April 1999 is both set and filmed in Berkshire.

+The series was later released on Region 1 DVD in the United States, although it remains unreleased in the United Kingdom.

 Plot

-The series stars Siobhan Redmond as Jess, a woman whose son Danny dies in a drunk driving accident.
+The series stars Siobhan Redmond as Jess, a woman whose son Danny dies in a drunk driving crash.